cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/agents.md

 * `--include-logs / --no-logs`  - Include logs in returned events [default: `true`]

+*  `--stop-old-agent` - If set, after installing the new agent the old agent will be stopped

 *  `-s, --install-script TEXT` - Alternative location of the `install_agents.py` script